Buy-Side Mergers and Acquisitions (M&A)

 - Is an acquisition the best option in this situation?

 - Is the identified target the best acquisition candidate?

 - Does your company have the organizational preconditions in place to execute a successful acquisition or merger?

-These five questions should clearly demonstrate the profound link between buy-side M&A and the domain of corporate and business unit strategy, and that this link is especially relevant for the implementation of growth strategies.
+These five questions should clearly demonstrate the profound link between buy-side M&A and the domain of corporate and business unit strategy, and why this link is especially relevant for the implementation of growth strategies.

 So what alternatives should you consider first?